terraform-google-modules/terraform-google-project-factory/modules/gsuite_enabled/README.md

 1. Create a new Google group for the project using `group_name` if `create_group` is `"true"`.
-1. Give the group access to the project with the `group_role`.
-1. Give the project controlling group specified in `group_name` network access on the specified subnets if `shared_vpc` is specified.
 1. Add the new default service account for the project to the `sa_group` in Google Groups, if specified.
-1. Give the group Storage Admin on `bucket_name`, if specified.
 1. Add the Google APIs service account to the `api_sa_group`, if specified.